Maya Roberts

 You have existing reviews scattered across many platforms and want to aggregate them in one place.
 The 30+ import sources are a real advantage, and the free plan is the most useful in the category.

 You care about how the widget looks on your site.
-You're a designer, consultant, or solo founder whose brand is your product — and a generic-looking widget undermines what you're building. $25/mo flat, no per-seat pricing.
+You're a founder whose product is the brand, and a generic-looking widget undermines what you're building. $25/mo flat, no per-seat pricing.

 Get started with CollectMonialNo free trial.
 No per-seat pricing.
 Just the tool.